This guide will cover how to configure and manage the ODX server.

 data warehouse on execution.

-Installing the ODX Server Service
+Set-up ODX Server

 To install and configure the ODX Server, you will need the following: